Gucci1218/blog/README.md

 ## Beyond Academics

 When I'm not studying or building, you'll find me **dancing**, binge-watching cooking shows, or **volunteering** as a mentor for younger students.
-Giving back and helping kids discover their own interests is something I genuinely enjoy.
+Giving back and helping kids discover their own interests is something I enjoy.

 ## This Site